justb/fsgen/README.md

 fsgen -V
 ```

-Then you folder will add some files, such as `.eslint.js`, `.eslintignore`, `.editorconfig`, and `package.json` will be modified.
+Then you folder will add some files, such as `.eslint.js`, `.eslintignore`, `.editorconfig`, `.stylelintrc.js`, and `package.json` will be modified.

-We will add some node_modules, such as lint-staged husky commitizen prettier eslint-config-prettier eslint-plugin-prettier.
+We will add some node_modules to support this, such as lint-staged husky commitizen prettier eslint-config-prettier eslint-plugin-prettier.